aprial/growth-workshop/data-exercise.md

 Exercise:

-     1. Load data from an sql database such that each you load a join of the users and events.
+     1. Goal: Load data from an sql database such that each you load a join of the users and events.
 We only want the users who bought something.

+         Steps:
+              1. Load data via sqlalchemy from the sql lite database forjar.db
+              2. Create a query that contains a join on events and a filter on bought.
+Look in to sqlalchemy sessions.

-     2. Load the results in to a pandas data frame
+     2. Load the results of a call to query.all() in to a data frame.

+         Steps:
+              1. Create a dataframe with pandas
+              2. Set the columns to the query keys

 The goal with this particular exercise is to understand which users are buying things so we can understand what attributes are successful.